- Habitat Home

 - Helping to fill the science gaps in our understanding of the distribution, magnitude, and rate of coastal habitat carbon services (storage, sequestration, and emissions) to more effectively and accurately account for the carbon services these habitats provide.

-- Providing support for ongoing efforts to develop protocols for including coastal carbon services in carbon markets both within the U.S. and internationally.
-Markets could incentivize and produce increased private investment (new revenue streams) in coastal habitat conservation.
+- Providing support for ongoing efforts to develop protocols for including coastal carbon services in national greenhouse gas inventories and carbon markets both within the U.S. and internationally.
+Markets could incentivize and produce increased private investment (new revenue streams) in coastal habitat conservation, while greenhouse gas inventories are essential for emissions reduction efforts.

 These actions support two complementary pathways for using the carbon service value of coastal habitats to advance habitat conservation.